Haivision/srt/docs/statistics.md

 ### pktRecvUniqueTotal

-The number of *unique* original, retransmitted or recovered by the packet filter DATA packets *received in time*, *decrypted without errors* and, as a result, scheduled for delivery to the upstream application by the SRT receiver.
+The total number of *unique* original, retransmitted or recovered by the packet filter DATA packets *received in time*, *decrypted without errors* and, as a result, scheduled for delivery to the upstream application by the SRT receiver.
 Available for receiver.

 Unique means "first arrived" DATA packets.
 There is no difference whether a packet is original or, in case of loss, retransmitted or recovered by the packet filter.
 Whichever packet comes first is taken into account.

 This statistic doesn't count

 - duplicate packets (retransmitted or sent several times by defective hardware/software),
-- arrived too late packets (retransmitted or original packets arrived out of order) and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic),
+- arrived too late packets (retransmitted or original packets arrived out of order) that were previously dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic),
 - arrived in time packets, but decrypted with errors (see [pktRcvUndecryptTotal](#pktRcvUndecryptTotal) statistic), and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic).

 DATA packets recovered by the packet filter ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)) are taken into account if the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)).
 Do not mix up with the control packets received by the packet filter ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).